-Upon reaching the camp, expeditors again eat “dal (lentil), that (rice), and tarkari (meat/vegetables).
-It is a healthy local cuisine; it gives Sherpas the much-needed energy to carry the luggage and equipment further up the mountains.
+Upon reaching the camp, expeditors again eat “dal (lentil), bhat (rice), and tarkari (meat/vegetables).
+It is a healthy local cuisine; it gives Sherpas the much-needed energy to carry their luggage and equipment further up the mountains.

-After reaching Camp IV, the final push to the peak is hard, and the body needs more energy and food.
-Due to the altitude, many Expeditors feel nausea, and eating is very hard at this point.
+After reaching Camp 4, the final push to the peak is hard, and the body needs more energy and food.
+Due to the altitude, many expeditors feel nauseous, and eating is hard now.

 These modern gels have an isotonic, electrolyte formula containing rapidly absorbed carbohydrates and are very easy to intake.
 The packet top can be torn open with teeth, and the gooey contents can be easily squeezed into the mouth.

-It is the most effective and quick way to deliver the much-needed boost of energy in harsh environments.
+It is the most effective and quick way to deliver the much-needed energy boost in harsh environments.

 Some of the food that the famous Everest climbers carry for this audacious venture are: